chamithkanchana/Wordpress_REST_API_PHPMailer/README.md

 $mail->msgHTML($message);
 ```

-You can use 'myName' varible inside your email template like this
+You can use 'myName' variable inside your email template like this

-Hi, %testusername%
+Hi, %myName%